 - A copy of Chris Jarmey’s ‘Pocket Atlas of Human Anatomy’

 - Course folder, note pad and pen

 - Advice, guidance and discount with choosing and purchasing a quality massage couch and equipment at student rates.

 - A wide selection of discounted relevant massage, anatomy and other relevant

 - Six month student membership of the ISRM

 - A friendly and relaxed learning environment

-For those who change their mind and only wish to take the Level 3 ITEC exam, a minimum payment of £1495.00 must have been paid, before a student will be entered for the exam.
+For those who change their mind and only wish to take the Level 3 ITEC exam, the level 3 course payment of £1495.00 must have been paid, before a student will be entered for the exam.

 Please note that a BTEC registration fee of £250.00 is payable in month 5 of the course.